viga-del/Infosys_FreightQuote_AI/Milestone_3/README.md

 ---

-# 🤝 GitHub Collaboration Workflow
+## GitHub Collaboration Workflow

 The project followed a collaborative GitHub workflow.
 Each team member:

 - Cloned the repository.
 - Created an individual branch from the `main` branch.
 - Completed their assigned Milestone 3 task.
 - Committed and pushed their changes.
 - Created a Pull Request.
-- The project maintainer reviewed and merged approved changes into the `main` branch.
+- Had their changes reviewed and merged into `main` by the project maintainer.

 This workflow ensured smooth collaboration, version control, and code quality throughout the project.

 ---

-# 📌 Repository Guidelines
+## Repository Guidelines

-To maintain consistency and code quality, the project follows these guidelines:

 - Each contributor works on a separate Git branch.
 - Changes are committed with meaningful commit messages.